ra1028/Alembic/README.md

 ```

 ### Error handling
-Alembic has simple error handling designs as following.
+Alembic has powerfull error handling designs as following.
+It will be help your fail-safe coding.

 __DistillError__
 - missingPath(Path)
 - typeMismatch(expected: Any.Type, actual: Any)
 - filteredValue(type: Any.Type, value: Any)
+- failedToSerialize(with: Any)

 <table>
 <thead>